annalisa-zanin/cybersecurity/README.md

 This exercise demonstrates how a server can receive and save files sent from a client over a network connection.
 - `ftp_server.py`: A Python script implementing the logic of a server that listens for incoming file transfers from clients, receives the file, and saves it with a timestamped name.
 - `ftp_client.py`: A Python script implementing the logic of a client that sends a file to the server for storage.
+## Web Scraper Exercise
+This exercise demonstrates how to gather and parse data from a website using HTTP requests and HTML parsing.
+It introduces the use of two essential libraries: `requests` for making HTTP requests and `BeautifulSoup` for parsing and extracting content from HTML.
+-`simple_web_scraper.py`: A Python script that fetches the content of a specified web page, extracts the page title, paragraphs, and image links, and displays the results in the terminal.

+# Notes and Details

 ## Network Scanning Exercise